Back to Roku Guides

 Improve Roku Ultra Ventilation

 The Roku Ultra generates heat during 4K decoding and overheating causes the WiFi chipset to throttle performance.
-Ensure the Roku Ultra has at least 5 centimetres of open space on all sides.
+Make sure the Roku Ultra has at least 5 centimetres of open space on all sides.
 Do not place it in a closed entertainment cabinet or stack it under other devices.
 If the unit feels hot to the touch allow it to cool for 10 minutes then resume streaming.
 Consider a small USB-powered fan near the unit in enclosed cabinet setups.

 5